We've independently reviewed this article to make sure it's as accurate as we can make it.

 Understanding how your countertop dishwasher works can help you self-diagnose any issues you may encounter.

-In this section, I’ll walk you through the main components of a countertop dishwasher in the order they activate.
-This way, you can better understand how they work.
+In this section, I’ll walk you through the main components of a countertop dishwasher in the order they activate, so you can better understand how they work.

 #1 Door Latch

-Once you’ve loaded your countertop dishwasher, closed the door, and selected the cycle in the interface, a door latch, also known as a “door lock” or “door switch” activates.
+You see, once you’ve loaded your countertop dishwasher, closed the door, and selected the cycle in the interface, a door latch, also known as a “door lock” or “door switch,” activates.

 This component is responsible for keeping the door closed during operation and preventing leaks.